meismann/jasmine-coverage-javascript-coffeescript/README.md

 ## Installation

 Firstly, ensure you have a binary of [jscoverage](http://siliconforks.com/jscoverage/manual.html) available on your path.
 The installation steps are on the webpage.
-On Mac, you may have to install macports first and then do like `sudo port install jscoverage`.
+On Mac, you may have to install [macports](http://www.macports.org/install.php) first and then do `sudo port install jscoverage`.
 Tested to work with Mountain Lion.

+Do not forget to run `source ~/.bash_profile` to get the updated $PATH available to your shell, which should now contain a directory where Macports puts executables.

 Secondly, ensure you have a binary of [coffeeCoverage](https://github.com/benbria/coffee-coverage) available on your path.
 The installation steps are on the page.
 You may need to install the Node.js Package Manager first (on Mac for example with homebrew: `brew install node`) before you enter the installation process.
 I recommand to adjust your .bash_profile to add the directory where npm installs binaries to to your PATH; for me this line did the trick:

     export PATH=/usr/local/share/npm/bin:$PATH

+Do not forget to run `source ~/.bash_profile` to get the updated $PATH available to your shell, which should now contain a directory where NPM puts executables.

+Thirdly, you need the Qt library in order to later install [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/) correctly.
+On a Mac with homebrew, you would simply do `brew install qt`.
+You can visit their website to check out how to do install Qt on other operating system.

 Then, add the following in your Gemfile.

     gem 'jasmine-coverage-javascript-coffeescript'

+Then run

+    bundle install

-Note, there were a raft of small issues with older versions of [Jasmine Headless Webkit](http://johnbintz.github.com/jasmine-headless-webkit/), so for the moment our project's .gemspec requires at least the current release candidate of that project (>=0.9.0.rc.2).
+If you had not previously installed Qt, running `bundle install` would not show you any error, however, you could not run the test suite with `rake jasmine:headless`, for this would just as well fail without any error message.
+Note, there were a raft of small issues with older versions of Jasmine Headless Webkit, so for the moment our project's .gemspec requires at least the current release candidate of that project (>=0.9.0.rc.2).

 ## Usage

-To use jasmine-coverage-javascript-coffeescript, run the rake task.
+To use jasmine-coverage-javascript-coffeescript, run the rake task (may work without `bundle exec` depending on your Gem collection environment):

     bundle exec rake jasmine:coverage

 Optionally, add a failure level percentage.

     bundle exec rake jasmine:coverage JASMINE_COVERAGE_MINIMUM=75

+If you were not previously using Jasmine Headless Webkit already, it may be of interest that you can now run your whole test suite without a browser, simply on the command line, with:

+    bundle rake jasmine:headless

 ## Output